China Tariff Panic Sows Seeds for Massive Market Rally

 - If you’re looking for Ian Dyer’s market update, look no further than the Paul Mampilly YouTube channel.
 Ian’s bringing you his own Bold Profits Daily video every Friday!
 Click here to see last Friday’s update on the Fed’s rate cut and its impact on the markets.

 - As market makers and investors take their vacations in the weeks leading up to Labor Day, the IPO market will be quieter than usual.
-But that doesn’t mean that Hudson and I aren’t keeping a close watch out for the best and most promising new IPOs for you to invest in.
+But that doesn’t mean that we aren’t keeping a close watch out for the best and most promising new IPOs for you to invest in.

 Editor, Profits Unlimited